chetali141/Notes/Python/README.md

 # Python - Notes

-The repository contains my Python programming codes.
+The repository contains some of the Python - DSA programming codes.

 ## Basic Questions